Why the Journey Matters More Than Your Goal

 — Henry Moore

-2018 is 365 chances to get it done.
+The new year is 365 chances to get it done.
 But that time frame is not as long as it seems.
 December will roll back around before you’ve even realized it.

 If a journey of a thousand miles begins with a single step, then what’s to stop you from starting?
-If something is important enough to do in 2018, then isn’t it important enough to get started on today?
+If something is important enough to do this year, then isn’t it important enough to get started on today?
 When we stop focusing so much on the future or the outcome, and pay more attention to the present and the overall journey, that first single step seems more manageable.

 As artist Henry Moore purportedly said, “think in terms of the day’s resolutions, not the year’s.”
 So we just need to start small.
 Today.

 “The point is not to get better than others, it’s to get better than the old version of yourself.”